 In this article, we will define the dark posts of influencer marketing and help brands know when and how to leverage them.

 What Are Dark Posts?

-Dark Posts in influencer marketing is paid media that boosts influencer content in the feeds and stories of targeted users on social media.
-They show up outside influencers following, timeline, and stories.
+Dark Posts in the confines of influencer marketing can be defined as paid media that boosts influencer content in the feeds and stories of targeted users on social media.
 These ads typically have a ‘call to action’ to drive conversions and sales to increase influencer campaign ROI.

-For a brand or agency to obtain first-party influencer data, they must first whitelist an influencer.
-Whitelisting gives advertiser access to both an Influencer’s Instagram and Facebook accounts, allowing brand partners to optimize influencer generated content.
+In order for a brand or agency to obtain usage rights (first-party influencer data) to proceed in the curation of these ads, they must first whitelist an influencer.
+Whitelisting gives advertiser permissions to both an Influencer’s Instagram and Facebook accounts, allowing brand partners to optimize influencer generated content.